ablab/spades/assembler/src/projects/spaligner/README.md

 ## Results interpretation

 SPAligner can represent the results in three formats: *.tsv (default), *.fasta and [*.gpa](https://github.com/ocxtal/gpa "GPA-format spec").
-Each line in tsv-file represents alignments of a single read.
+Each line in tsv-file represents alignments of a single sequence.

 **Example 1**